ebd622/fe-crud/reverse-proxy/README.md

 # Reverse proxy
-There are a different ways how to configure reverse proxy.
-Here we provide two options:
+There are a different ways how to configure reverse proxy, two possible options are described here:
 * Nginx-based reverse proxy
 * Use Angular proxy